-Install the clutch cover and locate the chain tensioner pin in the clutch cover.
-Check that the chain's drive links fit correctly over the drive sprocket and that the chain is correctly located in the groove in the bar.
-Install the chain tensioning pulley but do not tighten.
+Fit the clutch cover and locate the chain adjuster pin in the hole in the bar.
+Check that the drive links of the chain fit correctly over the drive sprocket and that the chain is correctly located in the groove in the bar.
+Tighten the bar nuts finger tight.

 Tension the chain by turning the wheel down (+).
 The chain should be tensioned until it does not sag from the underside of the bar.
-See instructions under the heading Tensioning the chain.